mschuene/stratege/README.md

 #### Calling strategies as functions

-Strategies are implemented as a custom type that has a combine method for calling in cps style for internal use and also implements IFn for easier invokation by client code.
+Strategies are implemented as a custom type that has a combine method with the cps interface for internal use and also implements IFn for easier invokation by client code.

 When you invoke a strategy as a function, it takes a term and returns